Recap: Tintin Tintin In The Congo

 Today, Tintin in the Congo

-is rather infamous in some countries for its racist portrayal of the Congolese natives, its pro-colonialist themes and its utter disregard for wildlife wellfare.
+is rather infamous in some countries for its racist portrayal of the Congolese natives, its pro-colonialist themes and its utter disregard for animal welfare.
 Hergé himself would later become embarrassed by it

 and cited it as "bourgeois" and "paternalistic".
-In recent years, attempts have been made to ban the book entirely.
+Attempts have been made to ban the book entirely at times.
 It currently tends to be sold with a warning label informing potential readers about the controversial content (at least in Anglophone countries).
 It was also actually reprinted by a Congolese newspaper in the Seventies.

 - Artistic License – Biology: